cdeccio/byu-cs460-f2024/03-hw-link-layer/README.md

     column.
 The rows in the captures all represent the same frame as seen by different interfaces.

-    Which links saw the frame from `b` to `e`?
+    Which hosts observed the frame from `b` to `e`?
 Hint: the name of the interface on which a frame was seen can be found in the "Frame" layer in Wireshark.
 Each interface name corresponds to the names of the two devices to which it is connected, e.g., interface `a-s1` represents the interface on host `a` that connects it to switch `s1`.
 Also, do not include the original frame from `b` to `s1`; only indicate `b` if you see a second frame that was forwarded from `s1` to `b`.

  4. On which link(s) (i.e., between which two network components) do/does the
     frame(s) include an 802.1Q frame header?